Understanding Electric Bike Drivetrains

 What is an electric bike drivetrain

-An electric bike drivetrain is the system that transfers power from both the rider's pedaling and the electric motor to the wheels, enabling the bike to move forward.
+An electric bike drivetrain is the system that transfers power from both the rider's pedaling and the electric motor to the wheels, enabling the ebike to move forward.
 It combines human and electric power, allowing the rider to pedal with assistance from the motor, reducing the physical effort needed for riding, especially on hills or long distances.
 The drivetrain determines how the bike accelerates, climbs, and responds to various terrains, providing a smoother, more efficient ride compared to traditional bicycles.

 How do electric bicycle drivetrains work